Inverell: Sports

-The most popular sport in Inverell is Rugby league.
+A popular sport in Inverell is Rugby league.
 The local team are the Inverell RSM Hawks, who compete in the Group 19, playing out of Varley Oval.
 The club has won six first grade titles in the competition and its predecessor, Group 5, with the last coming in 2016.
-The club has produced numerous National Rugby League players, including Owen Craigie and Phil and Chris Bailey.
+The club has produced numerous National Rugby League players, including Owen Craigie, Phil and Chris Bailey.

 Other sports teams include the Inverell Highlanders RUFC competing in the Central Northern Rugby Union, Inverell Saints AFC competing in AFL North West NSW and Inverell FC competing in the Northern Inland Football.

 Climate

-Inverell, like most of the North West Slopes features a textbook subtropical climate with a marked summer peak in rainfall.
+Inverell, due to its altitude features a warm temperate climate with a marked summer peak in rainfall and cool, clear winters with severe frosts commonplace.
 The town is located on the boundary region between the cool, wet Northern Tablelands of the Great Dividing Range and the hot, dry plains of western New South Wales, having climate characteristics of both regions.
 The town is considerably sunny with an average of 2,930 sun hours annually.

 The highest temperature recorded at Inverell was 43.7 C on 4 January 1903 at the Inverell Comparison site, while the highest minimum temperature was 26.7 C on 29 December 1880.
 The lowest temperature was -10.6 C on 30 July 1882 at Inverell Comparison, while the lowest maximum temperature was 3.0 C on 3 July 1984 at the Inverell Research Centre.
 In September 1892, the town had its biggest snowfall, with 4 to 5 inch falling.
 On 5 August 1923, snow fell in parts of the Inverell district.